 Barton's MLT courses are online didactic learning and technology-enhanced so you must have a computer with webcam, reliable internet access and the support of a cooperative lab to be a successful MLT student.
-Please contact the program director for a copy of Patsy Jarreau, "A Bottom Line Approach for the Clinical Lab Science Review" at a discounted rate.
-This is a required textbook.

 College Policies and Procedures

 For current policies and procedures, check the Barton website and refer to Barton's Student Handbook.